Click on the subheadings below to find the answers to these FAQ.

 If your doctor finds that psychological services are required, they will develop Mental Health Care Plan and write a referral for you.
 The doctor may allow you to request a specific psychologist, or they refer you to one more suited to your needs.

 Please note, you can self-refer to a Clinical Psychologist, but this does not attract Medicare rebates.

 Follow up with your doctor after six visits

 After 6 visits your referring doctor will follow up with you and assess your progress.
 Another review will take place after the next 4 sessions.

-Should more than six sessions be required, your doctor can refer you for a further six sessions with the psychologist.
-Note there is a limit of 10 sessions per calendar year where you can claim the Medicare rebate.
+Should more sessions be required, your doctor can refer you for further sessions with the psychologist.

 You can claim the rebate on a maximum of 20 visits to a psychologist in a calendar year (1st January – 31st December).

 You do not need a referral to book an appointment with an ICP Clinical Psychologist, you can make a booking yourself directly with the practitioner.
 You can find information for Clinical Psychologists’ in our directory under the ‘Find a Psychologist’ button on our homepage.